Are academy trusts businesses?

 - Use their best endeavours to make sure a child with SEN gets the support they need

-- Designate a qualified teacher to be the SENCO
+- Designate a qualified teacher to look after their interests, known as a SENDCO

 - Co-operate with the local authority in respect of the child